sfbrigade/sf-openreferral/README.md

 # SF Social Services Open Referral

 SF Open Referral is working
-with the San Francisco Adult Probation Department (APD) to collect, maintain, and publish information about social services in San Francisco.
+with several local government agencies to collect, maintain, and publish information about social services in San Francisco.